Shopping Muse

 Visual search integration

-Note: In the previous Shopping Muse pre-built application, Visual Search was a native part of the experience.
-In the API model, it is now a separate service and must be explicitly integrated.
+Note: In the previous Shopping Muse application, Visual Search was a native part of the experience.
+In the API model, it's a separate service and must be explicitly integrated.

 Use case examples